KenKundert/emborg/doc/installing.rst

     $ emborg due

-However, you must remember to run this command. *Emborg* also provides *emborg-overdue* to provide automated reminders.
-You configure *emborg-overdue* using a configuration file: ~/.config/emborg/overdue.conf.
+However, you must remember to run this command. *Emborg* also provides :ref:`emborg-overdue <emborg_overdue>` to provide automated reminders.
+You configure *emborg-overdue* using a configuration file:
+~/.config/emborg/overdue.conf.
 For example:

 .. code-block:: python